The 10 Most Common Signs of Drug Use and Addiction

 Drug addiction is the physical and psychological need to continue using a substance, despite its harmful or dangerous effects.
 It is important to keep in mind that these signs do not appear in every case, or for every drug addiction.
 However, these signs appear often enough that they are worth noticing and responding to with appropriate treatment.

 If you or a loved one display any of these symptoms, you may want to consider seeking treatment from a drug rehab center.
-You can call us today at 1-888-744-0789 to learn more about how to start your journey toward recovery.

 If you or someone you love is addicted to drugs or alcohol, they could exhibit a few or all of the following signs and symptoms:1

 - Cravings.
 People may experience intense urges or cravings for the drug as their addiction develops.